5 Days in Puglia Without a Car (An Epic Itinerary Adjustable to 7 Days)

 Intriguingly, many Trulli are still used as homes (so it’s important to be respectful when wandering around), while others function as accommodations, souvenir shops, and restaurants.
 Most are built on a slope, so bring comfortable shoes/sandals.

-Visiting in the shoulder season allowed me to relish one of the most popular Apulian towns without being surrounded by many tourists, so if you’re planning a summer trip, be prepared for the crowds (and heat).
+Visiting in the shoulder season allowed me to relish one of the most popular Apulian towns without being surrounded by many people, while on another trip, at the beginning of the tourist season, it was already getting crowded.

-Getting from Bari to Alberobello (and back): You can catch a direct bus several times a day, and the journey only takes 1 hour and 5 minutes.
-It’s best to purchase your ticket in advance online.
+Getting from Bari to Alberobello: You can catch a direct bus several times a day, and it’s best to purchase your ticket in advance online.

 The bus stop in Bari is located behind Bari Centrale on Via Giuseppe Capruzzi (pass through the station to get there), and the bus stop in Alberobello is right outside its train station.